 If your email address appears in any breaches, it’s time to close down accounts you don’t use anymore and to reset your passwords!

 Upgrade your browser!

-Download a modern web browser that supports a password manager.
+Download a modern web browser

 A lot of security breaches are due to user negligence.
 You lock your doors at night, so let’s do the same for your digital assets.